dwysocki/gracedb-server/docs/user_docs/source/models.rst

 Serialized events
 -----------------------------
-Event objects are serialized into JSON format in responses from the API and in LVAlert messages.
+Event objects are serialized into JSON format in responses from the API and in igwn-alert messages.
 Here, we show some examples for the different event subclasses.

 CBC pipelines (gstlal, spiir, PyCBC, MBTAOnline)